riscv-software-src/riscv-perf-model/fusion/FSL.md

 starting instruction.

-An instruction sequence is expressed as a simple list of Mavis-assigned unique identifiers, or as a set of assembly language instructions with abstracted operands.
+An instruction sequence is expressed as a simple list of Mavis-assigned unique identifiers which are independent of operands, or as a set of assembly language instructions with abstracted operands.
 The choice is based on the constraints.

 The UID list is sufficient if there are no constraints on the operands in the list of instructions in the sequence.